The Satanist's Apprentice: Production

-Development

-In April 2021, Legends of Tomorrow showrunner Phil Klemmer explained that the concept of a part-animated episode in season 6 began as a joke: "The reason we did that originally is that we broke it as live-action, and then there's a point in the story where it becomes so outlandish that I was really having a difficult time seeing it in my head as live-action.
+In April 2021, co-showrunner Phil Klemmer explained that the concept of a part-animated episode in season six began as a joke: "The reason we did that originally is that we broke it as live-action, and then there's a point in the story where it becomes so outlandish that I was really having a difficult time seeing it in my head as live-action.
 I was like, 'Guys, this feels like a '90s Disney movie.'
 It was sort of a joke".
-The episode is cast member Caity Lotz's second episode as director after the fifth season episode "Mortal Khanbat", and was written by Keto Shimizu and Ray Utarnachitt.
+"The Satanist's Apprentice" was written by co-showrunner Keto Shimizu and Ray Utarnachitt.